Admin Taking All Possible Steps To Control Smog: Commissioner - UrduPoint

 A health advisory has also been issued by the health department for the public, Engineer Aamir Khattak informed.

-He requested the citizens to cooperate with the administration and play a role in controlling smog.
+He requested the citizens to cooperate with the administration and play a role to control smog.

 APP/azh